Crichel Down Rules on land ownership

 DIO is currently in the process of reviewing the application of the rules to some sites and will be obliged to complete that process in full for that site before any offers from the open market can be considered.

-The publication of a site on this website is not intended to indicate nor serve as any conclusion or view as to the application of the rules to a site.
+The publication of a site on the Disposal database: House of Commons report is not intended to indicate nor serve as any conclusion or view as to the application of the rules to a site.

-The latest Crichel Down Rules were published by DCLG on 29 October 2015.
+The Crichel Down Rules were published by DCLG on 29 October 2015.

-Most major disposals appear online or more detailed information can be obtained from the regional office.
+Most major disposals appear online, please read the House of Commons Report or more detailed information can be obtained from the regional office.
 We do not produce a publication of all UK sites for sale.

 How the DIO sells the MOD surplus land and property